What is a Homebuyers Survey Report?

 Inside the property

-• Ceilings and walls (including the roof structure if it is accessible)
+• Ceilings and walls (including the roof structure if it is accessible from the loft)

 • Built in fittings including kitchens and bathrooms